ourresearch/depsy-research/introducing_depsy.md

 ### Software reuse

-Quantifying software reuse isn't quite as easy, but it's really cool and important :)
+Quantifying software reuse is less easy.

-The goal is a number that measures how much a library is depended on by other code -- a number that goes up when a library is depended on by more projects, when it is a dominant dependency the projects, and when it is depended on by projects that are itselves a big deal.

-Luckily a metric that captures these measures of importance in a network has already been invented: PageRank.
-PageRank was Google's first metric for assessing the importance of a web page.
-It's a great fit for measuring the importance of a software library in the software-dependency network.
+The main way software is reused by other software is by being *imported*.
+For instance, let's say I'm doing a project in R that tracks change in something over time.
+I end up working with dates a lot (yesterday, a year ago, March 21 1981, and so on).
+Out of the box, R's support for this is only so-so.
+I could write a bunch of code to improve it, but instead I'll *import* Hadley Wickham's very nice ```lubridate``` library.
+Now ```lubridate`` is a *dependency* of my software, because I depend on it.
+I can reuse his code to make dealing with dates faster and easier.
+It's a bit like citation on steroids.

+If we wanted to do a great job of tracking how reused my software was, we'd want to measure three things:

+1. How many times my package is imported by other projects.
+All else equal, more is better.
+2. How crucial those imports are.
+If you import my software package and *only* my package, that suggests more impact than if you import 100 packages and I'm only one of them.
+3. How important the projects are that reuse my package.
+I'd rather be depended on by a single Nobel-quality software project than reused in a hundred hacky little throwaway projects.

+Here's where it gets cool: there's a metric that measure all three of these together: the famous PageRank algorithm, used by Google to rank the importance of webpages.
+But where PageRank uses hyperlinks to define the relationships between webpages, we'll use imports to define the relationship between software projects.
+That'll get us our number to define the true importance of a software package in the dependency network.

-How do we apply it to software?
-There are three steps, which are covered in detail below:
+To build this number, we'll need three steps, which are covered in detail below:

 1. Identify dependencies
 2. Calculate PageRank